 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Keflavik Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 I saw a completely bizarre scene: a security guard pacing up and down angrily and rudely telling people to sit up, barking, ‘this isn’t a hotel!
 Hey!
 Get up!’ – sleeplessinseattle

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported to us during their time at Keflavik International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Keflavik Airport.

 What to Expect